pharmbio/StatPred_2019/README.md

 ## Steps

 Hopefully you were at the lecture.
 The pdf of that is included here.
-For the lab first read the lab pdf (which will tell you to proceed with the MNIST then the MOA R code files).
+For the lab first read the lab pdf (which will tell you how to proceed with the MNIST then the MOA R code files).
 Good luck and have fun :)

 ## Recommended reading